afr117/atlas-machine_learning/README.md

 ![Composite plots](docs/screenshot-atlas-ml.png)

 A curated collection of ML coursework and labs: linear algebra utilities, probability & statistics, supervised/unsupervised learning, and deep learning experiments.
-Each module aims for clear, PEP8-compliant code with docstrings and runnable examples.
+Each module aims for clear, PEP8 compliant code with docstrings and runnable examples.

 ## Why this exists (the story)
 I built this repo to track my progression from math foundations to applied models.
 I focused on writing **readable, vectorized** NumPy solutions and small, testable scripts so I could iterate quickly and validate understanding—then captured plots and outputs to show learning milestones.